Sunloid/k8s-blue-green-deployment/README.md

 This helps in updating applications with zero downtime.
 Making it more convienent for the user.
 One of the drawbacks is the fact that there would be 2 seperate servers running simultaneously and both need to updated one by one.

+## Workflow:
+1. Blue and Green Initially are identical.
+Blue has the traffic using ActiveServiceBlue.yaml and green is idle
+2. Green is then updated and tested.
+The traffic is then shifted to Green from Blue using ActiveServiceGreen.yml and blue is left idle
+3. Then blue is updated with ease